 1) Map Out Your Face

 Before starting the shaving process, mapping out your face is an absolute must.
-When you go into a barbershop, this is typically the first step that every trained professional will do before they even touch your hair.
-Knowing the shape of your hairline and also the direction of your hair growth will allow you to get a super close shave.
+When you go into a barbershop, this is typically the first step every trained professional will do before touching your hair.
+Knowing your hairline’s shape and the direction of your hair growth will allow you to get a super close shave.

 2) Take It Slow

-When shaving against the grain, it is important to take it slow with the razor.
-The reason most individuals end up with ingrown hairs or redness is that they try and go to quick.
-If you do not take a second and slow down with the razor chances are you are going to make a mistake and accidentally cut yourself
+When shaving against the grain, it is essential to take it slow with the razor.
+Most individuals have ingrown hairs or redness because they try to go quickly.
+If you do not take a second and slow down with the razor, you may make a mistake and accidentally cut yourself.

 3) Use A Light Hand